WarpWorks/studio/README.md

-# HeadStart
+# WarpWorks
 Cross-domain code generation framework for Rapid Application Development

 ## Overwriting defaults

-You can create a `.HeadStartrc` in your project:
+You can create a `.WarpWorksrc` in your project:

     {
       "cartridgePath": "../dslama/MonApp",